wawrow/SimpleETL/Readme.md

 ## PreRequsites

-Docker & docekr-compose is required
+Docker & docker-compose is required

-Python requirements are in requiremets.txt (except Flask as it breaks docker build and is unnecessary) using venv is highly recommended - in the future will have two deparate requirement.txt for dev and build (likely tox)
+Python requirements are in requiremets.txt (except Flask as it breaks docker build and is unnecessary for docker containers, only required for development) using venv is highly recommended - in the future will have two deparate requirement.txt for dev and build (likely tox)

 Python 3.7.9 used during development